St Naul's GAA

 St Naul's is a Gaelic football club in the parish of Inver in County Donegal, Ireland.

-They compete in the Donegal Senior Football Championship.
+They compete in the Donegal Intermediate Football Championship, having been relegated from the Senior Football Championship in 2025.

 Several of the club's players have been involved with the Donegal county team.

 Former Tánaiste Mary Coughlan has served as secretary of the club.